-The Institute for the Study of Addiction is a joint endeavor of the Colleges of Education and Health Sciences, providing coordinated and complementary information dissemination, training and professional development opportunities, and research and program evaluation services for addictions prevention and treatment professionals and organizations at Boise State and in the community.
-Given the insidious foothold of addictions in the American population, the ongoing health risks associated with addictions, and the infusion of government funding available to address these issues, cooperative study of addiction is of vital importance.
+The Institute for the Study of Behavioral Health and Addiction is a joint endeavor of the Colleges of Education and Health Sciences, providing coordinated and complementary information dissemination, training and professional development opportunities, research and program evaluation services for behavioral health and addiction prevention and treatment professionals and organizations at Boise State and in the community, and fostering community, organizational and legislative relationships throughout the state of Idaho.
+The Institute is the training arm of the Department of Counselor Education, providing training workshops for continuing education for counselors and other professionals.

-Teri Carrigan, Director of the Idaho Regional Alcohol Drug Awareness Resource Center (RADAR).
+- Leah Kalk, Director of the Idaho Regional Alcohol Drug Awareness Resource Center (RADAR)

-The Institute is accepting applications for student and faculty research awards.
-Research awards are available to support student and faculty travel to present addictions-related research at state, regional, and national conferences.
-Awards may also be available to support conducting addictions-related research.
+Research awards are available to support student and faculty travel to present behavioral health and addictions-related research at state, regional, and national conferences.
+Awards may also be available to support conducting behavioral health and addictions-related research.